tdwg/bdq/tg2/_review/docs/tutorial/index.md

 #### 8.1.3.1 Contrast with Quality Assurance.

 In contrast, in `Quality Assurance`, the focus is on filtering records based on `SingleRecord` Test outcomes.
-The mechanism for this in the Fitness for Use Framework is to define a `MultiRecord` `Measure` that returns `COMPLETE` if the dataset meets a dataset-level requirement derived from `SingleRecord` Test outcomes, and `NOT_COMPLETE` otherwise, and if `NOT_COMPLETE`.
+The mechanism for this in the Fitness For Use Framework is to define a `MultiRecord` `Measure` that returns `COMPLETE` if the dataset meets a dataset-level requirement derived from `SingleRecord` Test outcomes, and `NOT_COMPLETE` otherwise, and if `NOT_COMPLETE`.
 This `MultiRecord` `Measure` can be used as a completeness condition.
 A `Quality Assurance` workflow may filter records until the remaining dataset satisfies that condition (the `Measure` returns `COMPLETE`).
 When all the `MultiRecord` `Measures` of this sort for a `Use Case` (as specified by `Policy`) are `COMPLETE`, the (filtered) dataset is fit for use with respect to the selected `Use Case`.
 Alternately, remediation could be applied (as in applying `Amendments` to fix problems identified by `Validations`) and filtering such that the `MultiRecord` `Measures` return `COMPLETE`, at which point the dataset is fit for use with respect to the selected `Use Case`.
 BDQ does not specify a workflow, it fundamentally supports the representation of completeness conditions via `MultiRecord` `Measures`, and it is up to implementers to decide how to use those `Measures` in a workflow, whether for `Quality Control` or `Quality Assurance`.
 BDQ defines how to represent `Quality Assurance` conditions and outcomes.
 A filtering or remediation strategy is outside the scope of BDQ and would be up to an implementation.

 A related pattern occurs at the `SingleRecord` level: when fitness depends on a user-defined analytical threshold rather than a single universal rule, a `SingleRecord` `Measure` may return a numeric metric that consumers interpret relative to their `Use Case`.
 For example, [MEASURE_EVENTDATE_DURATIONINSECONDS](../terms/bdqtest/index.md#MEASURE_EVENTDATE_DURATIONINSECONDS) returns the duration (in seconds) of the time interval represented by `dwc:eventDate`; consumers can then apply a threshold (e.g., “duration ≤ 86401 seconds” for day-level precision) to decide whether an individual `SingleRecord` has sufficient temporal precision for their `Use Case`.